Forming Reading Habits Early: Young Readers' Books in the SDHC Lending Library

 Explore the SDHC Lending Library

 With a diverse selection of literature, the South Dakota Humanities Council offers a packaged reading program for book clubs or other interested groups.
-Whether the events are organized by individuals or by organizations, the Reading Group Toolkit provides up to 30 copies of any title from the council's lending library and an SDHC scholar, if desired, to lead a book discussion.
+Whether the events are organized by individuals or by organizations, Book Club to Go provides up to 30 copies of any title from the council's lending library and an SDHC scholar, if desired, to lead a book discussion.

 For a $50 application fee, the group gains access to any of the council's 70-plus titles.